sonic-net/SONiC/doc/Incremental IP LAG Update.md

 - Should be able to boot directly into working state given a working minigraph:
   1. All IPs are assigned correctly to each router interfaces
   2. All port channel interfaces are created with correct members enslaved
-  3. All VLAN interfaces are created with correct members enslaved
-  4. All configured ports are set to admin status UP
+  3. All configured ports are set to admin status UP
-  5. All configured ports are set to desired MTU
+  4. All configured ports are set to desired MTU
 #### Phase #1
 - Should not have static front panel interface configurations in `/etc/network/interfaces` file
 - Should not have static teamd configurations in `/etc/teamd/` folder.